hackclub/hackclub/workshops/soccer/README.md

 [demo_output]: https://jsbin.com/gist/6d634e61d71794b9878b
 [demo]: https://jsbin.com/gist/6d634e61d71794b9878b

-Then in [Part 2](#part-2-adding-more-functionality) (_still under construction_), we will show you a variety of additional functionality that you can add to your game.
-You'll pick and choose what you think is cool.

-Here is an example of what you could make from what you learn:
+From there, the tutorial is designed to have you continue to expand on your game.
+Here is an example of what you could end up making:

 [![](img/soccer.gif)][demo_advanced_output]
 [![](img/bttn_play_now.png)][demo_advanced_output]